 Black 47 signed with SBK.
 The album, "Fire of Freedom," released in March 1993, had Paddy Reilly's on the cover.
-Songs included "Living in America," a duet about the courtship of an Irish demolition worker and a nanny, to the tune of the
+Songs included "Living in America," a duet about the courtship of an Irish demolition worker and a nanny, to the tune of the traditional ballad "The Foggy Dew"; and the in-fectious "Funky Ceili," about a troubadour who is exiled to New York by his lover's father after he gets her pregnant.
+"Does the baby look like me, Bridie?" wails Mr. Kirwan.
+"Has he got red hair and glasses?"

 Perhaps no song better captured the Black 47 ethos than the title track, a reggae number that rips racism and religion, promises "blood on the streets" to lying politicians, and has a refrain sung in Gaelic.
-"Funky Ceili" spent a few weeks on Billboard's Modern Rock Top 30 in early 1993.
-In April, the band was on "Late Night With David Letterman."
-The word among fans: See Black 47 at Paddy Reilly's while you still can.
+"Funky Ceili" spent a few weeks on Billing of "Danny Boy" into a rap about a gay Irishman living in Woodside, Queens, who stands up to bigots and ultimately succumbs to AIDS.